Here at the Naked Chemist, we talk a lot about topical applications for the skin.

 Herbal tea recipes

-The following herbal tea recipes we have put together, that you may like to consider:
+We have put together the following herbal tea recipes that you may like to consider:

 - ¼ cup pearl barley